Britax Marathon CT Convertible Carseat Review

 The cover is in 4 pieces so you can pick and choose which part to wash, and is easy to remove and put back on.
 There are relatively few elastics to hold it on and the hard part is remembering to tuck it in all the way around, though a couple of the elastics that hold the front edge piece on are tricky to get attached.
 There’s no need to remove the harness (yay!) to take off the back portion for cleaning.
 Most important to remember is to tuck in the side cover where the CT panel locking mechanism can catch.
 There are red tabs and even warnings on the panel itself about tucking in the cover.

-The Marathon CT is FAA-approved; however, because of the unique belt path and the different seat belts airplanes use, installation is altered.
+The Marathon CT is FAA-approved; however, because of the unique belt path and the different seat belts airplanes use, installation on a plane is altered.
 For rear-facing, keep the ClickTight panel closed and run the airplane seat belt over the top of the cover in the rear-facing belt path.
 Pull tight.
 For forward-facing, keep the ClickTight panel closed and run the airplane seat belt under the cover (pull the seat pad back forward) before placing the seat belt in the forward-facing belt path and tightening.
 Think about it: this keeps the bulky latchplate from being directly on your child’s back.

 The Marathon CT has a lifespan of 10 years and Britax follows NHTSA’s crash guidelines of replacing after a major crash only.